miigotu/certbot-dns-godaddy/README.md

     --certbot-dns-godaddy:dns-godaddy-credentials
     --certbot-dns-godaddy:dns-godaddy-propagation-seconds

-Same apploes to the config file, every occurence of `dns_godaddy` in file, must be prefixed by `certbot_dns_godaddy:` resulting in a file looking like this:
+Same applies to the config file, every occurence of `dns_godaddy` in file, must be prefixed by `certbot_dns_godaddy:` resulting in a file looking like this:

 ``` {.sourceCode .ini}
 certbot_dns_godaddy:dns_godaddy_key = ...